JTsmit2013/Mimo_Python_practice/README.md

 - Print a summary of total deposits, withdrawals, and current balance.
 - Analyze transactions to find largest deposits/withdrawals and calculate average amounts.
 - Stop the program gracefully.

 ---

+### 8. **Object-Oriented Programming** | `library_system.py`

+This Python script defines a basic object-oriented library system using two classes: `Book` and `Library`.
+It allows for managing a collection of books, checking books in and out, and displaying book information.

+**Features:**
+- Define individual books with title, author, and availability status
+- Add books to a library collection
+- Retrieve books by title (case-insensitive)
+- Display all books in the collection with their current status
+- Supports checking out and returning books

+---

+### 9. **Working With Private APIs** | `openai_chat_cli.py`

+This Python script is a command-line interface for chatting with OpenAI's API via Mimo's endpoint.
+It supports threaded conversations, allowing users to continue or start new conversations easily.

+**Features:**
+- Start and continue threaded conversations
+- Use exit to quit, and new to start a new thread
+- Keeps track of unique thread IDs
+- Uses environment variable MIMO_OPENAI_API_KEY for secure API access

+---